galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 To proceed from here it is expected that:

-- You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine
+1. You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine
    > ### {% icon comment %} Comment: Running Ansible on your remote machine
    > It is possible to have Ansible installed on the remote machine and run it there as well.
 You will need to update your inventory file to pass `ansible_connection=local`.
 Be **certain** that the playbook that you're building is stored somewhere safe like your user home directory.
 We will remove data at one point during this tutorial and would not want you to lose your progress.
    {: .comment}
+2. Your `ansible` version is `>=2.7`, you can check by running `ansible --version`

-- You have an [inventory file](../ansible/tutorial.html#inventory-file) with the VM or host specified where you will deploy Galaxy.
+3. You have an [inventory file](../ansible/tutorial.html#inventory-file) with the VM or host specified where you will deploy Galaxy.
 We will refer to this group of hosts as "galaxyservers."
 You can use a different name if you prefer or are working on an existing playbook, just be sure to update all references later on.

-- In your inventory file, it uses the full DNS hostname that has been provided, and **not** `localhost`, as we will be requesting SSL certificates.
+4. In your inventory file, it uses the full DNS hostname that has been provided, and **not** `localhost`, as we will be requesting SSL certificates.
+5. Your VM has a public DNS name: this tutorial sets up SSL certificates from the start and as an integral part of the tutorial.

 ## Requirements

 We have codified all of the dependencies you will need into a yaml file that `ansible-galaxy` can install

 > ### {% icon hands_on %} Hands-on: Minimal Galaxy Playbook
 >